The Story Of Carrera

-When it comes to designer eyewear, Carrera is among the most popular sunglasses in the world.
+When it comes to designer eyewear, Carrera is among the most popular sunglasses brand in the world.
 The brand is located in Padua, Italy and is owned and manufactured by Safilo, an Italian fashion house.
 Wilhelm Anger Werker, an Austrian eyewear specialist, first launched the brand in 1956.
-The name Carrera came from Wilhelm’s love for the Pan-American road race that took place in Mexico and South America in the 1950s.
+The name Carrera came from Wilhelm’s love for the Pan-American sports car racing events that took place in Mexico and South America in the 1950s.

 At first, Carrera specialized in designing and manufacturing sunglasses for athletes, especially those who competed in winter sports and automobile racing.
 They made specialty sunglasses for skiing and ski jumping, as well as goggles and sunglasses for motorsports.